 Designed for the alpine environment, it truly does perform best here.
 We tested this shoe while running up several trails, but one of the most varied provided us with the best comparison.
 When running up to 12,000 feet on the Bridge of Heaven trail in Ouray, CO, we encountered huge snow patches that required some serious snow travel, traversing over loose rock, and treading over packed dirt.
 In all conditions, this shoe did well.

 However, there was a little slippage on the steep snow slopes.
-While it can certainly get you through these conditions, a shoe with deeper lugs like the Salomon Speedcross 5, our Top Pick for Sloppy Surfaces would perform better in these conditions.
-That said, over the over rock-laden surfaces, it stuck wonderfully.
+While it can certainly get you through these conditions, it doesn't perform as well as those with deeper lugs.
+That said, over the over rock-laden surfaces, it sticks wonderfully.

 On steep trails, it does a great job of avoiding slippage, both on the way up and down.
 The wider lugs provide an exceptional level of surface area while the sticky rubber does a great job hugging every particle of dirt for enhanced friction, and thus, traction.
 Overall, this shoe performs well on most surfaces.

 However, while testing over a trail on a super muddy day, we learned that this shoe, when laden with mud, becomes quite slippery and doesn't do the best shedding mud well, like most of the shoes in this review.
 As a result, it's not recommended if you're going to find yourself running through mud fields with a clay-based (super sticky) composition.

 This shoe is truly built for the surfaces you'll encounter when you travel to and get above treeline.
 It's perfect for the rock scrambler which finds themselves on technical rock trails or those packed with hard dirt.
 They perform okay for super steep surfaces but should be avoided if you know you'll be tackling soft surfaces all day long.